gardener/landscaper/docs/gettingstarted/manifest-deployer-tutorial/prepare-dev-environment.md

 ## The tools

-Install the Landscaper CLI with the [installation instructions](https://github.com/gardener/landscapercli/blob/master/docs/installation.md) which will include Component CLI as well or do a manual binary download like describes bewlow.
+Install the Landscaper CLI with the [installation instructions](https://github.com/gardener/landscapercli/blob/master/docs/installation.md) which will include Component CLI as well or do a manual binary download as described below.

 ### Getting and setting up the Landscaper CLI